-Juliet Chasamuka, pictured here wearing a red dress, is six-months pregnant while waiting for a prenatal at the Mazuru clinic in rural Zimbabwe. roughly 16 million people in Zimbabwe continue to struggle to access electricity.
+Juliet Chasamuka, pictured here wearing a red dress, is six-months pregnant while waiting for a prenatal at the Mazuru clinic in rural Zimbabwe.
+Many of the roughly 16 million people in Zimbabwe continue to struggle to access electricity.
 Energy challenges have worsened, due to economic challenges the country has been grappling with since the early 2000s.
 Zimbabwe’s economy continues to experience cash shortages , exacerbated by El Niño weather patterns that have rocked the country for the past two farming seasons (2014–2016).

 Most of the rural population of Zimbabwe, according to Oxfam Zimbabwe , relies on unsustainable traditional energy sources such as fuel, wood, cow dung, kerosene and agricultural waste.
 Close to 70 per cent of the population lives without electricity.